gilbertgit95/kagiweb-api-core-a/README.md

   about this dependencies, please refer to sequelize installation documentation https://sequelize.org/master/manual/getting-started.html

 ### Initialization
 - run this command on a terminal in the root folder of the application ```npm run localScript:resetApp```.
-This will create the database, tables and the initial data. **Note!** all your data in the database will be lost.
+This will create the database, tables and the initial data. **Note!** if you already have existing database all your data will be lost.

 ### Execution
 - run by typing `npm start` or for development `npm run dev`